Call now: 917-675-6553

 Each year, over 1,000 people die in traffic accidents on New York’s roads, and almost 140,000 accident victims end up in the emergency room.
 Serious motor vehicle accidents often leave people with severe injuries that prevent them from working.
 Often, this results in substantial financial distress, as victims struggle to keep up with mounting medical bills while not earning an income.

-At Russo Law LLP, our personal injury attorneys in Ossining, NY represent car accident victims and help them get the compensation they deserve.
-We're committed to client service and, unlike many other law firms in the area, are highly responsive to our clients’ needs.
-To schedule a FREE consultation with one of our personal injury attorneys, contact us in Yonkers or New York City.
-When you work with Russo Law, you won't pay a fee unless you win your case!
+At Russo Law, we represent car accident victims and help them get the compensation they deserve.
+We are committed to client service and, unlike many other law firms in the area, are highly responsive to our clients’ needs.
+To schedule a free consultation with one of our New York City auto accident lawyers, call us at (917) 675-6553 or contact us.

 Our firm has experience handling all types of car accident claims, often involving the following types of collisions: